isomerpages/sciencecentre-emag/_stories/Technology/Love in the Age of Algorithms.md

 who taught a module at Yale-NUS College on online dating.&nbsp;</p>
 <p>“In a 2021 survey of 2848 singles, the National Population and Talent
-Division found that 1 in 3 respondents who were dating had met online – up from 1 in 10 a decade before,” Dr. Jean Liu explains.</p>
+Division found that 1 in 3 respondents who were dating had met online – up from 1 in 10 a decade before,” Dr. Liu explains.</p>
 <p>According to the same <a href="https://www.todayonline.com/singapore/online-dating-singles-singapore-never-dated-survey-2015846" rel="noopener noreferrer nofollow" target="_blank">survey</a>,
 openness towards dating sites or apps jumped from 19 per cent in 2012 to 58 per cent in 2021.
 With growing awareness and acceptance of such platforms,